scroll top

 • Fluoride and sealant applications

-Search for community health clinics near you, and check which ones offer free or low-cost dental care.
+Search for community health clinics near you, and check which ones offer free or low-cost dental services.

 The function of a county health department is to maintain a healthy community by providing services, programs and information to those in need.
 This includes dental care.